MooersLab/barebones-modulated-annotated-bibliography-orgmode/README.md

 'ab' stands for annotated bibliography.

 The annotated bibliography notes are stored in individual files in the communal folder in the home directory.
-This enables the reuse of an annotated bibliography entry in more than one annotated bibliography.
+This enables the reuse of an annotated bibliography entry in multiple annotated bibliographies.
-The communal folder has the name `~/abibNotes`.
+The communal folder is named `~/abibNotes`.
 Image files that are called by these notes are stored in `~/abibNotes/images`.

 ## The note files